Ramirojos/SpritePlatformer/README.md

 **Create Base Enemy and its base characteristics (capusle, sprite, etc). //DONE**

-**Creation of win/lose conditions ( life = 0 -> lose,  X ammount of points and win platform overlap -> win). //Partially done, only loose condition at the moment.**
+**Creation of win/lose conditions ( life = 0 -> lose,  X ammount of points and win platform overlap -> win). //Partially done, only loose condition at the moment. //DONE**

 **Create specialized Enemies ( slow but more damage, fast one, normal one)**

-**Tweaks to the player character( better mid-air controll during jumps, death animation, etc).**
+**Tweaks to the player character( better mid-air controll during jumps, death animation, etc). //DONE**

-**Menu and in Game UI.//PArtially Done, Made "Start Level" widget**
+**Menu and in Game UI.//Partially Done, Made "Start Level" widget**

 **LOG:**
 09/16/24